-Architect Reza Aliabadi from Atelier Rzlbd describes the concept the Charcoal House like “a coconut” – harsh and strong on the outside, but warm and milky white on the inside.
+Architect Reza Aliabadi from rzlbd describes the concept the Charcoal House like “a coconut” – harsh and strong on the outside, but warm and milky white on the inside.

 Indeed, this modern single-family residence (2,100 sq ft) located in Toronto, Canada, presents a very bold modern facade of manganese brick, carried right up to a parapet wall concealing the rooftop terrace.